datacarpentry/2015-05-03-NDIC/excel-ecology/01-format-data.md

 gave their data	to their advisor who put it in separate tabs in the same spreadsheet.

+- Create a folder data-carpentry

+- Go in to that folder, and create two folders 'raw-data' and 'analysis-data'

 - Download the spreadsheet from [https://github.com/datacarpentry/data-ecology/blob/gh-pages/messy-data/survey_data_tabs.xls?raw=true](https://github.com/datacarpentry/data-ecology/blob/gh-pages/messy-data/survey_data_tabs.xls?raw=true)
 When you go to the link the data should just download

+- Put this file in the 'raw-data' folder

 - Open the file

-- Using the survey_data_tab.xls spreadsheet in the 1977 tab, identify the things that would make it hard for a computer to understand and create a new spreadsheet with the data that fixes those problems.
+- Using the survey_data_tab.xls spreadsheet in the 1977 tab, identify the things that would make it hard for a computer to understand

+- Create a new spreadsheet with the data that fixes those problems.
+Document what you did to fix it in a text file called README-1977, and save that new spreadsheet and text file in the 'analysis-data' folder.